 Once you actually get through the Amazon interview gauntlet, you may receive a job offer.
 Let’s look at an example to see what you can expect.

-Amazon’s offers are unique, but have standard components:
+Amazon’s offers are unique, but have three standard components:

 They will often roll all these numbers together to describe the offer in terms of “Total Compensation” by year, but that can be tricky to understand thanks to some quirks I’ll describe below.